 Your spine is much more than just a stack of bones.
-In between the individual vertebrae is a rubbery spinal disc, which cushions and lubricates each spinal joint.
+In between the individual vertebrae is a rubbery spinal disc called intervertebral disc which cushions and lubricates each spinal joint.
 Discs are round and flat, with a tough, outer layer that contains a jellylike material (nucleus pulposus).
 Spinal discs act as shock absorbers, and they facilitate movement in the spine.
 Until they don’t, and one common and painful problem are herniated discs.

-As we age, the exterior ring of a spinal disc becomes tough and hardened, while the interior remains soft, with the consistency of a jelly.
+As we age, the exterior ring of an intervertebral disc becomes tough and hardened, while the interior remains soft, with the consistency of a jelly.
 But if the fibrous exterior tears or ruptures, this jelly can leak, or “slip” out.
-The fluid pushes on the surrounding nerves, and causes pain, weakness, and numbness.
+The fluid pushes on the surrounding nerve roots and causes pain, weakness, and numbness.
 This is called a herniated disc, a ruptured disc, or a “slipped disc.”

 Herniated Disc Symptoms

-Many patients experiencing the signs of a herniated disc don’t realize that the problem is actually in their back.
+Many patients experiencing the signs of a disc herniation don’t realize that the problem is actually in their back.
 That’s because the pain and symptoms are usually felt somewhere else in the body, and this depends on where along the spinal column the slipped disc has occurred.
 A leg pain, possibly accompanied by low back pain, may be caused by a herniated disc.